ganeaflorin/Skill-Virtual-Instructor/README.md

         <p>All of out 3 skills pages has this structure, composed by a title at its top, and the all the lessons with nice animated type of teach.
 When a lesson is clicked, a java-script carousel is dropped-down contaning the lesson's steps.</p>
     </section>
     <section id="structure__profile" role="doc-structure">
         <h3>3.6.
-Profile page</h3>
+Admin page</h3>
-        <p>This page is useful for an already registered user, who wants to see their credentials, or to change them.
-Also, athe the bottom of his profile card, he can see the pregress trough the lessons.</p>
+        <p>This page is restricted, so it can be accesed only by admins. in this page, an admin can modify the lessons of the application, to add new lessons for different paths, etc.</p>
     </section>
     <section id="use-cases" role="doc-structure">
         <h2>4.
 Use-cases</h2>